MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 :::image type="content" source="media/console/console-settings-panel.png" alt-text="Screenshot of the console settings pane":::

-Under the **Application** category, select whether Power Automate should launch automatically and whether closing the console will also close the application.
-You may also set a hotkey combination to stop running flows instantly.
+Under the **Application** category, select whether Power Automate should launch automatically and whether closing the console also closes the application.
+You can also set a hotkey combination to stop running flows instantly.

-Using the **Monitoring/Notifications** dropdown menu, you can choose whether Power Automate will display integrated Windows notifications, a custom monitoring window, or no notifications at all.
+Using the **Monitoring/Notifications** dropdown list, you can choose whether Power Automate displays integrated Windows notifications, a custom monitoring window, or no notifications at all.
 To find more information regarding Power Automate notifications, refer to [Runtime notifications](runtime-notifications.md).

 By default, Power Automate always prompts you to confirm the triggering of a desktop flow via URL or desktop shortcut.
 The **Display confirmation dialog when invoking flows externally** option allows you to disable this functionality.
 You can find more information about external links in [Run desktop flows via URL or desktop shortcuts](run-desktop-flows-url-shortcuts.md).

-To decide whether Microsoft may collect diagnostic data to improve user experience, navigate to the **Data collection** settings tab.
+To decide whether Microsoft should collect diagnostic data to improve user experience, navigate to the **Data collection** settings tab.

 >[!IMPORTANT]
 >Only admins can change data collection settings.